NEWEDTECH/ClimaEdu/docs/bounded-contexts/content.md

 - Students may be allowed multiple attempts on a **Questionnaire**, depending on institutional or course rules.
 - Certificates can only be issued if the student passes the required Questionnaires with the minimum score defined.
 - Only users with the **TUTOR** role can be associated with a course as a tutor.
+- **LessonProgress** tracks student progress through lessons and automatically updates completion status.
+- All **Content** items within a lesson must be completed for the lesson to be marked as completed.
+- **ContentProgress** tracks individual content progress including time spent and last position (for videos/podcasts).
+- Students can access content in any order within a lesson (no sequential requirement within lessons).
+- Progress is automatically saved and can be resumed from the last position for media content.

 ---